 Distinguished Faculty Lecture Series

-Four UMass Amherst faculty members will deliver lectures in the 40th year of the University's Distinguished Faculty Lecture Series.
-All lectures begin at 4 p.m. in the Massachusetts Room at the Mullins Center.
+Four UMass Amherst faculty members will deliver lectures in the 40th year of the university’s Distinguished Faculty Lecture Series.
+All lectures begin at 4 p.m. in the Bernie Dallas Room, Goodell Building.
 The lectures are free and open to the public.
-A public reception follows each lecture.
+A reception follows each lecture.

 Smart Therapy: The Search for Better-Targeted Delivery Systems

 Delivering therapeutic molecules to precisely targeted disease locations is critical to the treatment of many human diseases.
 This is especially true in cancer chemotherapy, during which patients suffer negative physical and social effects that are largely due to the rather indiscriminate cell-killing nature of chemotherapeutic drugs.
 Professor Thayumanavan will focus on one of the most promising approaches now being explored to direct therapeutic molecules: generating “smart” molecular assemblies that can be accurately delivered to targeted diseased tissues and can release therapeutic molecules in response to the tissues’ specific micro-environments.